EPCCed/archer2-intro-ds-and-ml/section-1.02/README.md

 # Practical: Introduction to Jupyter Notebooks & Pandas

-In this initial practical, your goal is to connect to ARCHER and open a Jupyter Notebook.
+In this initial practical, your goal is to connect to ARCHER2 and open a Jupyter Notebook.
 Once you are able to do this, you should use the notebook to start working through an exercise from Data Carpentry which introduces Pandas.

 **Jupyter Notebooks** provide a useful environment for working with Python interactively.
 They allow you to store your input and output in a single file which facilitates reproducibility and reuse.
-They can be useful for **exploratory data analysis** including **visualisation** where the goal is to quickly iterate
+They can be useful for **exploratory data analysis** including **visualisation** where the goal is to quickly iterate.

 ## Step 1: Open a Jupyter notebook on ARCHER